 The Marie Selby Botanical Gardens is known for its knowledge of epiphytes and astounding collections.
 Among some of the best in the world are Selby’s plant collections (living and preserved), electronic databases and printed documentation, books (including rare books and botanical plates), scientific journals, and terabytes of digital images and video from over thirty years of research, expeditions, and collaboration by some of the worlds best botanists.
 Selby Gardens maintains the most comprehensive collection of living epiphytes in the world.

-The herbarium consists of approximately 100,000 specialized collections of tropical flora, largely neotropical, with an emphasis on epiphytes.
+The herbarium consists of over 100,000 specialized collections of tropical flora, largely neotropical, with an emphasis on epiphytes.
 The herbarium is open for study to visiting scientists and students.
 Loans are available internationally to recognized institutions, generally for a period of one year with renewal upon request.
 The floras of the Andes and Central America are well represented.

 The Spirit Collection contains nearly 28,000 vials of mostly orchid flowers in preservative fluids, along with several thousand gesneriad specimens, making it the second largest suchcollection in the world.